GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         photo_name[:index], generation_number, photo_name[index:])
     ```

-You now have all of the information needed to create the necessary notification and communicate with GCS.
+You now have all of the information needed to create the necessary notification and communicate with Cloud Storage.

 ### Creating and storing `Notifications`